rocky-linux/documentation/docs/books/admin_guide/09-backups.md

 ## Generalities

-There are two principles, the **backup** and the **archive**.
+There are two principles: the **backup** and the **archive**.

 * The archive destroys the information source after the operation.
 * The backup preserves the source of information after the operation.

-These operations consist of saving information in a file, on a peripheral or a supported media (tapes, disks, ...).
+These operations consist of saving information in a file, on a peripheral, or on a supported media (tapes, disks, etc.).

 ### The process

 Backups require a lot of discipline and rigor from the system administrator.
-System administrator need to consider the following issues before performing backup operations:
+System administrators need to consider the following issues before performing backup operations:

 * What is the appropriate medium?
 * What should be backed up?